 Chromecast technology is also a part of the Android TV operating system.
 And thanks to an update, users can now set the Chromecast app up for audio streaming in the background of Android TV.
 Read our TiVo Stream 4K review to learn about that Android TV streaming device.

 What is the difference between Chromecast and Chromecast Ultra?

-There are two varieties of Chromecast.
-The regular Chromecast costs $35 and broadcasts content at up to 1080p.
-The Chromecast Ultra costs $70 and can broadcast content at up to 4K resolutions with HDR color technology.
+Google no longer sells the Chromecast Ultra, which was priced at $70 and can broadcast content at up to 4K resolutions with HDR color technology.